 As a Licensed Therapist and Licensed Clinical Alcohol and Drug Counselor, Greg’s approach is compassionate, person centered, interpersonal, and strengths-based.
 Greg utilizes Cognitive- Behavioral Therapy and Motivational Interviewing to assist adolescents (13-19), young adults, and adults.

-Greg attends continuing education workshops at the internationally recognized Center of Alcohol/Addiction Studies, a multidisciplinary institute dedicated to addiction research, education, and training in New Jersey.
+Greg attends continuing education workshops at the internationally recognized Center of Alcohol/Addiction Studies at Rutgers University, a multidisciplinary institute dedicated to addiction research, education, and training in New Jersey.

 Of his work, Greg says, “It’s where compassion intersects human suffering.
 It’s not enough to be technically competent, a practitioner has to be genuinely caring.”